 - Repair or adjust seats, doors, or windows.

-When polled, Bus and Truck Mechanics say the following skills are most frequently used in their jobs:
+These are the skills Bus and Truck Mechanics say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Operation and Control: Controlling operations of equipment or systems.